dmasequesmay/CrewExpendable/README.md

 Action: The general layout of the screen will provide actions of what the character can do depending on the situation they are in.

 Action/Battle:  While in battle, the character will be prompted to input a number 1-5 on what they should do.
-1) will attack the enemy you are in battle with, 2) will block damage from what the enemy is doing, 3) will give the player a chance to evade the incoming enemy attack or have a chance of still getting hit 4) will give the user the ability to use items that heal or give more oxygen or can change weapons 5) will return to the gameplay menu.
+1) will attack the enemy you are in battle with, 2) will block damage from what the enemy is doing, 3) will give the player a chance to evade the incoming enemy attack or have a chance of still getting hit 4) will give the user the ability to use items that heal or give more oxygen or can change weapons

 Battle/Attack: If the user were to choose the attack option, they will be shown how much damage they have done to the alien, and see what the alien’s action is.